Article updated 16 January, 2023

 Online Plagiarism Checker (2021) Guide to Prevention of Academic Plagiarism, July 2

-Ryerson University has an open access online game, Academic Integrity in Space, that addresses different topics related to academic integrity, including plagiarism, cheating and group work.
+Toronto Metropolitan University (formerly Ryerson University) has an open access online game, Academic Integrity in Space, that addresses different topics related to academic integrity, including plagiarism, cheating and group work.

 It is important to differentiate between different types of plagiarism and their relative importance, and there are some useful guides on how to deal with the issue in Jonathan Bailey’s article.